 Where To Stay and Eat

 Alexander City, about 18 miles away from Horseshoe Bend, offers camping and log cabins at Wind Creek State Park (4325 AL Highway 128; 256–329–0845) as well as a variety of other accommodations including hotels, condos, and a bed and breakfast facility.
 There are also great dining options available.
 For more information about Tallapoosa County, visit the Tallapoosa County Tourism website (256-215-3067).
 Visit the Alexander City Chamber of Commerce website (256–234–3461) for more information.
 For places to stay and dine in Wetumpka, contact the Wetumpka Area Chamber of Commerce at 334–567–4811.
-On your way to Atmore, the Stagecoach Cafe (52860 AL Highway 59; 251–580–0608) in Stockton is a good place to stop any day of the week, but especially on Sundays when the restaurant is serving its shrimp and grits and Miss Cathy is singing and playing the piano.
+On your way to Atmore, the Stagecoach Cafe (52860 AL Highway 59; 251–580–0608) in Stockton is a good place to stop any day of the week, but especially on Sundays when the restaurant is serving its shrimp and grits.